vuongducphuong/documentation/content/applications/finance/accounting/taxes.rst

 =====

 There are numerous types of **taxes**, and their application varies greatly, depending mostly on your company's localization.
-To make sure they are recorded with accuracy, Odoo's tax engine supports all kinds of uses and computations.
+To make sure they are recorded with accuracy, Leansoft's tax engine supports all kinds of uses and computations.

 .. _taxes/default: